-S1/S2/S1&S2 are the channel configuration bus information, and X knob is rotated or the label is switched to change the bus channel;
+S1/S2/S1&S2 are the channel configuration bus information, the label is switched to change the bus channel;

 Clicking save during the text acquisition process can save all currently acquired data.
 If the date volume is too large, "wait" will be displayed, and the save success prompt will be displayed.